-- Nonpayment of rent: If an Aizona landlords tenant stops paying rent for no good reason, they may be able to move to have them evicted as it would be considered violating the lease or rental agreement for not paying rent.
+- Nonpayment of rent: If an Aizona landlords tenant stops paying rent for no good reason, they may be able to move to have them evicted as it would be considered violating the lease or rental agreement for unpaid rent.

-- Disturbing other neighbors: A tenant has a responsibility to respect their neighbor’s peace and quiet.
-If the tenant, for example, repeatedly throw noisy parties in the rented premises, a landlord may be able to begin the legal eviction process.
+- Disturbing other neighbors: The tenant has a responsibility to respect their neighbor’s peace and quiet.
+A landlord may be able to evict a tenant if they, for example, repeatedly throw noisy parties in the rented premises.

 - Not moving after the lease or rental agreement ends: A tenant who fails to move out after their lease ends is referred to as a “holdover” tenant.
-If you, the landlord, no longer want to rent to them, you can have them evicted.
+If you, the landlord, no longer want to rent to them, you can have the tenant evicted.

 - Excessive property damage: Most rental agreements require a tenant to return the unit in the same condition they found them.
 If an Arizona tenant causes excessive damage, a landlord may be able to evict them.

-- Violating the terms of the rental or lease agreement by either or both the landlord and tenant.
+- Rental or lease violations by either or both the landlord and tenant.
 For example, If the tenant keeps unauthorized pets, for example, the landlord may be able to evict them.

 Other violations include unauthorized rental property alterations and unauthorized subletting.
 Once a landlord has a legal reason, the next step is to post a written notice of eviction.

 An eviction letter is a formal letter that lets a tenant know that the landlord has initiated their eviction from the property.
-It lets the tenant know of the violations they have committed and what they must do next.
+When giving tenant notice, landlords must either directly hand it to their tenant or have it delivered by registered or certified mail.
+This will promptly notify the tenant of the violations they have committed and what they must do next.